logicwind/react-native-matomo-tracker/README.md

 ### trackScreen()

 The trackScreen method is used to track screen views within a React Native application.
-It will take `screen name`,`title` with the optional parameter `actionDimensions`.
+It will take `screen name`,`title` with the optional parameter `dimension`.

 #### Example